meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 My last contract was working at a company that had tuesdays and thursdays as "office first" days.
 You were also welcome at the office every day of the week.
 It's also quite important that I mention that I'm very lucky to live on the edge of a city centre with great bike paths.
-This means visiting the office only means a 15 minute bike ride for me (or 20 minute boat or bus ride if the weather is really bad).
+This means visiting the office is only a 15 minute bike ride for me (or 20 minute boat or bus ride if the weather is really bad).
 I suspect my experience would be very different if instead I had an hour long commute.